 The manufacturing industry is massive and spans numerous sectors.
 Today's manufacturers are implementing new technologies every day.
-The manufacturing process is also expansive and plant owners face a variety of risks.
+The manufacturing process is also expansive and plant owners face a variety of risk exposures.
 Staff can get injured on the job, a customer may get injured or fall ill, or one of your delivery drivers could get in an accident.
 Each operation comes with various risks—which is why you need a business insurance policy tailored to manufacturers.
 In this article, we cover some of the insurance solutions available to the manufacturing industry.

 Who Needs Manufacturing Insurance?